adelriosantiago/adelriosantiago-blog/amazing-czech-republic/eng.md

 ### 4. Lots of graffities (although not the kind you think about)

 It really surprised me to see lots of graffities in Prague.
 However these graffities have a different feeling.
 They are not the usual "fuck off" graffities that you would see in a bad neighborhood.
 Don't be scared about the amount of graffities you will see since [Czech Republic is the 8 safest country in the world](https://worldpopulationreview.com/country-rankings/safest-countries-in-the-world).
 It is even safer than Switzerland.
 (Related: [Five things you notice when you first arrive in Switzerland](http://adelriosantiago.com/gitblog/eng/amazing-switzerland)).
 Gaffities in Czechia feel more like "revolution" graffities.
-Some of them are really impressive and even "intellectual" to some point.
+Some of them are really impressive and even "intellectual" to some degree.

 The graffities belong to the *České vysoké učení technické* (CVUT) library.